2donet/2donet.github.io/index.md

 layout: home
 ---

-# Website for helping ideas
+# Website for helping ideas grow
-Because ideas need support we are publicly developing a nonprofit portal for cooperation on them. [about](/about)
+Because ideas need support we are publicly developing a nonprofit portal for cooperation on them: [learn more](/about).

 ## Publish description
 For community to develop a project with you.
 You can also join any public idea to discuss it, collaborate on it or just to observe and get entertained.
 If you believe in an idea, promote it across your friends and organizations.